awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-getting-started-configure-preferences.md

-# Step 4: Configure Session Preferences<a name="session-manager-getting-started-configure-preferences"></a>
+# Step 4: Configure session preferences<a name="session-manager-getting-started-configure-preferences"></a>

 An IAM user with administrator permissions can do the following:
 + Enable Run As support for Linux instances\.
 This makes it possible to start sessions using the credentials of a specified operating system user instead of the credentials of a system\-generated `ssm-user` account that Session Manager can create on a managed instance\.